linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/README.md

 Some features that we decided to implement were an app tutorial, notifications and recommendations based on energy consumption.
 * An app tutorial to guide introduce and guide users.
 * Concepts of notifications that can pop up and can be viewed later in a history page.
-* The energy spending categories, which is already present in the IKEA app through the “Energy Insights” feature is the foundation for our concept of recommendation.
-The recommendations can be products from IKEA or energy saving tips, which depends on your top energy spending categories.
+* The energy spending categories, which is already present in the IKEA app through the “Energy Insights” feature is the foundation for our concept of recommendations.
+The recommendations can be products from IKEA or energy saving tips, which depend on your top energy spending categories.

 ## Structure
 This is a Java project that uses JavaFX and the H2 database engine.